Stephen-Gates/report-gallery/docs/location/application-usage-report.md

 ## Filters

-Filters can be used to focus on the required ???.
+Use Filters to focus on the required ???.

 <!--
 ## Editing